 We welcome the children back for another challenging and exciting year.
-The year 5 teachers are Mr Higgins (class 5 Don) and Mr Miller (class 5 Humber).
-We are also extremely fortunate to be supported by both Mrs Hunter and Mrs Scott who will both be working in year 5 this year.
+The year 5 teachers are Mr Czartowski (5 Don) and Mr Miller (class 5 Humber).
+Mrs Crook and Mr Hannington will be working with the children during PPA sessions.

 Year 5 is an important year and sees the children make the transition to upper key stage two.
 In year 5 we look to place more responsibility on the children by encouraging them to be more mature in their approach to their learning.
 It is important to see the children taking greater ownership of their learning becoming more independent and reflective.

 The children will begin every lesson with a short Big Maths Clic session which will look at developing and securing the children's number confidence and knowledge.
 As well as this, the children will also be given weekly learn it challenges and clic tests.
-As part of our Maths sessions, we will be reinforcing and extending the knowlesdge the children have gained throughout the year.
-The children will be presented with problem solving challenges and projects which will require the children to apply their prior learning independently.
+This half term the children will be working upon written methods, reflection, symmetry, reflection, translation and angles.

 Some of the topics studied this half term will be:

 - Rivers (Geography)